 Nature is a huge draw on Gran Canaria.
 One quarter of the coast is covered in sandy beaches.
 These are continuously covered in a delightful energy-giving sunshine.
 The UNESCO World Biosphere Reserve covers a one of a kind Macaronesian flora, volcanic vistas, and vast pine forests.

-Where to Stay in Gran Canaria: The Best Areas to Stay in Gran Canaria
+Where to Stay in Gran Canaria: 10 Best Areas

 The island has many great choices of neighborhoods and areas you can choose from as a visitor.
 We look at some of these in more detail below.